F-I-D-O/Manuals/manuals/Programming/Common.md

 - `args`: the arguments of the command or process (array of strings).
 Extra quoting is not needed (unlike in Visual Studio).
 - `problemMatcher`: the [problem matcher](https://code.visualstudio.com/docs/debugtest/tasks#_defining-a-problem-matcher) to use for the task (array of strings).
 If not set, the IDE may ask the user to set it when the task is run.

+## Command palette
+Command palette is a powerful tool that allows us to run any command available in the IDE.
+We can start it by

+- pressing `Ctrl` + `Shift` + `P`
+- clicking to the search box and typing `>`

+Each command has a format of `<group>: <command name>`, where group can be extension name or a vscode component name.

+## Troubleshooting
+Useful troubleshooting tools are:

+- **Developer Tools**: similar to the developer tools in web browsers.
+Can be opened by:
+    - `Help` -> `Toggle Developer Tools`
+    - `> Developer: Toggle Developer Tools`
+- **Keyboard Shortcuts Troubleshooting**: to check why keyboard shortcuts do not work as expected.
+To open it: `>Developer: Toggle Keyboard Shortcuts Troubleshooting`
+- **Context Inspection**: We can see the context values for current location in the editor.
+Steps:
+    1. `>Developer: Toggle Context Keys`
+    2. Click on the desired location in the editor
+    3. Check the context object in the developer tools console.

+### Partial suggestions acceptance does not work
+This can happen when the accessibility support is enabled.
+Disable it in `Editor: Accessibility Support` setting (`"editor.accessibilitySupport": "off"` in `settings.json`).

 # Cursor